scordio/spring-batch-notion/README.md

 * One without parameters, for cases where the type to be mapped can be inferred by the generic type of the variable or method enclosing the constructor declaration

 In case none of the provided implementations is suitable, a custom one can be provided.

+## NotionDatabaseItemWriter

+Currently not provided but will be added in a future release.

 ## License